Wet sump

 A wet sump offers the advantage of a simple design, using a single pump and no external reservoir.
 Since the sump is internal, there is no need for hoses or tubes connecting the engine to an external sump which may leak.
 An internal oil pump is generally more difficult to replace, but that is dependent on the engine design.

 A wet sump design can be problematic in a racing car, as the large g force pulled by drivers going around corners causes the oil in the pan to slosh, gravitating away from the oil pick-up, briefly starving the system of oil and damaging the engine.
 However, on a motorcycle this difficulty does not arise, as a bike leans into corners and the oil is not displaced sideways.
-Nevertheless, racing motorcycles usually benefit from dry sump lubrication, as the shallow sump allows the engine to be mounted lower in the frame; and a remote oil tank can enables improved lubricant cooling.
+Nevertheless, racing motorcycles usually benefit from dry sump lubrication, as the shallow sump allows the engine to be mounted lower in the frame; and a remote oil tank can allow for improved lubricant cooling.
 On some dry sump motorcycles, such as the Yamaha TRX850 and the Yamaha TDM, the oil tank is integral to the engine, sitting atop the gearbox.

 Early stationary engines employed a small scoop on the extremity of the crankshaft or connecting rod to assist with the lubrication of the cylinder walls by means of a splashing action.
 Modern small engines, such as those used in lawnmowers, use a "slinger" (basically a paddle wheel) to perform the same function.